 Our next result concerns convergence performance within the class of games with strategic complementarities.
 Variations in the degree of complementarities have no significant effect on performance within the 60 experimental rounds.
-However, our simulations suggest an increased degree of strategic complementarities leads to improved convergence in the long run.
+Our simulations suggest, however, an increased degree of strategic complementarities leads to improved convergence in the long run.